 Black coffee is generally a very low-calorie drink so if you keep things simple you’ll find lots of low-cal options in Starbucks.

 It’s also one of the healthy Starbucks drinks….
 That’s right, don’t think you can’t order coffee if you’re trying to be healthy.
 In sensible amounts (which is up to 3-4 small cups a day) coffee is good for you – it’s actually an excellent source of antioxidants, packed with other ingredients that might help your health – and moderate coffee drinkers even live longer.
+Even instant coffee can be good for you (and if you want to check out our full post on that later, it’s here)

 So, what should you pick from the coffee menu if you’re watching your calories?